O-X-L/docs/en/automation/ansible_setup.rst

 Linting
 #######

-Using linting-checks helps you to ensure your code/scripts **comply with existing best-practices** and show you errors you have made.
+Using lint-checks helps you to ensure your code/scripts **comply with existing best-practices** and show you errors you have made.

 These checks provide you with feedback and help you learn faster and more efficient.